 Attempting to explain to a senior why they cannot go home, or leave the facility, won’t work.
 In fact, no explanation will succeed because the senior’s mind simply cannot receive it and understand it.
 In this case, a little “white lie” may be the best solution.
 It is not always possible to reasonably explain a situation and it can be worse to try and argue the point, even if the senior is wrong.

 When handling the “go home” issue, caregivers can tell a senior that they can’t leave because traffic is bad or there’s bad weather on the horizon.
 Both are explanations that should logically make sense to the senior.
 Otherwise, redirecting their attention by taking a walk, or having a meal, may help.

-LivHOME can help to understand these complex situations and how to care for a senior with Dementia.
+LivHOME can help to understand these complex situations and how to provide home care for a senior with dementia.